amydach/vba-challenge/README.md

   * VBA Script as separate file.

-## Note:  Code is added to each each Excel file and is ready to execute.
+## Note:  Copy code from "Stock Ticker Easy Script.txt" file into VBA for each Excel file and execute.